The 20 Best Antisynthetase Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

 My primary clinical and research focus is systemic sclerosis (Scleroderma), a rare, chronic autoimmune condition.
 I direct the Duke Scleroderma Center, one of 40 centers in the country focusing on this disease.
 We are currently conducting clinical trials and have initiated a registry for patients with scleroderma to help identify better treatments.
 We utilize a multidisciplinary approach along with pulmonologists, cardiologists, gastroenterologists and hematologists to find the best treatment course for an individual patient.
 Outside of the hospital I enjoy running and spending time with my family, including our wide assortment of animals.
 Dr. Shah is rated as an Experienced provider by MediFind in the treatment of Antisynthetase Syndrome.
-His top areas of expertise are Systemic Sclerosis (SSc), Scleroma, Scleroderma, and Localized Scleroderma.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Scleroderma, Systemic Sclerosis (SSc), Scleroma, Localized Scleroderma, and Trabeculectomy.
+Dr. Shah is board certified in American Board Of Internal Med, Rheumatology.

 Learn about our expert tiers